bjornmeansbear/sentence-a-day/README.md

 ## October!
 20191001 holy shit, what a great meeting with SS today. so many ideas for what could be done; what we could be doing.
 Too bad they're seniors? who is gonna keep/pass this torch? how to instituationalize? how to make a "personhood" to pass on the energy and process and whatever?
-20190917 Am I a sustainable designer? or am I a sustainable person that happens to design things?
-Does the designing follow one's personhood?
-20190918 Oh my god.
-How does time move so fluidly and quickly and mysteriously? where does it go when it is gone? what kind of "resource" is it? can more be extracted somehow? is it really limited? how does one learn to be a better steward of time!!??
-20190919 There is so much intellectual and digital waste in my life and job(s).
-It is incredibly frustrating.
-How do I start culling that? minimizing these other waste streams?